Front Page HR Policy Flexible Scheduling

 Procedures:

-1. Employees desiring flexibility in their schedule may give their immediate supervisor a written proposal detailing the desired adjusted schedule and how that schedule meets the requirements of the job description, the impact on the department and the quality of customer service provided.
+1. Employees desiring a change in their work schedule must give their immediate supervisor a written proposal detailing the desired adjusted schedule and how that schedule meets the requirements of the job description, the impact on the department and the quality of customer service provided.

 3. Each flexible scheduling arrangement should be implemented on a trial basis with evaluation points occurring at the supervisor's discretion.

-The agreement to flex a schedule may be withdrawn at any time if, in the supervisor's view, it is no longer in the best interest of Lewis & Clark College to continue the arrangement.
+The agreement to change an employee’s work schedule to a flexible schedule may be withdrawn at any time if, in the supervisor’s view, it is no longer in the best interest of Lewis & Clark College to continue the arrangement.

 Approved by the Executive Officers, August 21, 1998.